NoahHenrikKleinschmidt/buildamol/docs/installation.rst

 .. warning::

-   When updating `biobuild` to a newer version, make sure to export any
+   When updating `biobuild` to a newer version, make sure to export any custom default `PDBECompounds` or `CHARMMTopology` settings before updating, as the update will overwrite the default settings file.
+You can re-set the custom settings after the update.